RSE-Sheffield/GPUComputing.github.io/education/cuda-glasgow/dl/lab02.md

 # Lab 02: Convolution Neural Network #

+*by Twin Karmakharm (University of Sheffield)*

-**Remember to be working from the root directory of DLTraining code sample throughout all practicals.**
+**Remember to be working from ~/DLIntro directory throughout all practicals.**

 In this lab we will put together a convolution model that can identify handwritten digits by learning from the [MNIST database](http://yann.lecun.com/exdb/mnist/) with a much higher accuracy.

 ## Running the pre-made model ##

-Submit the job file `code/lab02/mnist_lenet_train.sh` using `qsub`:
+Run the script `code/lab02/mnist_lenet_train.sh` to start training the network:

 ```
-qsub code/lab02/mnist_lenet_train.sh
+code/lab02/mnist_lenet_train.sh
 ```

-Once the job has finished, check the output for more information in the file `mnist_lenet_train.sh.e<jobid>`, at the end of the file you should get something like below
+At the end, you should get something like below

 ```
 I0127 16:04:25.357823  9366 solver.cpp:317] Iteration 10000, loss = 0.207118